Sommaire

 - Rice, compotes, bread, plant-based yogurt, banana, lemon

-Tips: Keep dry snacks handy (crackers, whole-grain bread) to nibble on even before getting up and experiencing the first signs of nausea, to avoid an empty stomach.
+Tips: Keep dry snacks handy (crackers, wholemeal bread) to nibble on before even getting up and experiencing the first signs of nausea, to avoid an empty stomach.
 And opt for small, light meals.

 4. Maintain a good folate intake… without overdoing salads